CAROUSEL has started an ongoing, international chain of response poems.

 Poems are often in conversation with other poems — from those that recreate or re-envision long-standing formal conventions, to those written “after” or “inspired by” poems that came before them.
 Here at CAROUSEL, we want to experiment with this tradition in a deliberate way, on a large scale, over time.
-We therefore bring you CHAIN, an ongoing, global series of response poems — each connected to the one that came before it.
+We therefore bring you CHAIN, an ongoing, global series of response poems — each connected to the one that came before it but also different enough to stand on its own and lead somewhere new.
 It starts with one poem — one link in the chain — and it gets built, link by link, indefinitely.
 We want to make something massive, meaningful and maybe a little bit monstrous.

 THE CHAIN SO FAR:

 Every chain needs a first link … to get things started, CAROUSEL commissioned the fabulous Canadian writer Andy Verboom to create CHAIN 01, the first poetic link in this project.
 We chose Andy because of his long-standing interest in collaborative poetics, both as an author of chapbooks like Full Mondegreens with David Huebert, and as a publisher of the ekphrastic journal long con and the multi-authored-chapbook press Collusion Books.

 01 — ANDY VERBOOM Delusional Structures of the Inner Ear (Aug 2020)